URGENT - If your home flooded or you know someone who did please read:

 A flood event is like a mass demolition event

-When Mullumbimby and the greater Northern Rivers region experienced a major flood season in the autumn of 2022, Mullum Cares pivoted resources from projects that stalled to launch a Flood Resilient Rebuild Project.
+When Mullumbimby and the greater Northern Rivers region experienced a major flood season in the autumn of 2022, Mullum Cares redirected resources to launch a Flood Resilient Rebuild Project.

 Mullum Cares mantra = predictable waste is often avoidable waste.